JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/events-calendar-pro/readme.txt

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-If you're already a PRO user, you're entitled access to our more actively-monitored <a href="https://evnt.is/3x">PRO forums</a> at the theeventscalendar.com website.
+If you're already a Pro user, you're entitled access to our more actively-monitored <a href="https://evnt.is/3x">Pro forums</a> at the theeventscalendar.com website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 No post should go more than 24-hours during that time without a response.

-= What add-ons are available for The Events Calendar and Events Calendar PRO, and where can I read more about them? =
+= What add-ons are available for The Events Calendar and Events Calendar Pro, and where can I read more about them? =

-Currently, the following add-ons are available for The Events Calendar/Events Calendar PRO:
+Currently, the following add-ons are available for The Events Calendar/Events Calendar Pro:

-* <a href="https://evnt.is/18wi">Events Calendar PRO</a>, for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
+* <a href="https://evnt.is/18wi">Events Calendar Pro</a>, for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
 * <a href="https://evnt.is/18wj">Event Tickets</a> (free), which allows you to collect RSVPs to events.
 It can run alongside The Events Calendar or as a standalone plugin that adds RSVP functionality to WordPress posts and pages.
 * <a href="https://evnt.is/18wk">Event Tickets Plus</a>, which allows you to sell tickets for your events using your favorite e-commerce platform.
 * <a href="https://evnt.is/2g">Community Events</a>, for allowing frontend event submission from your readers.